Your home may be repossessed if you do not keep up repayments on your mortgage.

 This is the stage in England and Wales at which buyer and seller have legally committed themselves to the purchase deal.

 A fixed rate means that no matter what happens to interest rates, your mortgage interest rate stays the same until an agreed date.
-However you should note that your monthly commitment could change as a result of other factors; for example changes in insurance premiums.
+However, you should note that your monthly financial commitment could change as a result of other factors, such as changes in insurance premiums.

 A mortgage that allows the borrower to make over or under payments, or take a payment holiday.

 A term which means that you own the property and the land it is situated on.

 A situation whereby the lender makes available another loan and under which both loans are included within first charge on the property.
 A further advance can be used to consolidate debt or pay for improvements to the property.